 This morning, depart for Hilo on the “Big Island” of Hawaii with its spectacular scenery that includes misty plateaus, craggy cliffs, tropical rainforests, bamboo groves, and lava deserts.
 On arrival, tour HAWAII VOLCANOES NATIONAL PARK.
 See Kilauea Crater, rising 4,090 feet above a volcanic wonderland of steaming fire pits, lava tubes, and fern forests.
 Arrive in Kona on the sunny side of the “Big Island” in the early evening.

-Today is yours to relax and to explore the resort area of Kailua, situated in between Kailua Bay and the dormant Hualalai Volcano.
-Kailua is rich in Hawaiian history and features the historic Hulihe’e Palace, a former vacation home of the Hawaiian Royal Family, and Ahu’ena Heiau, the well-restored personal temple of King Kamehameha the Great.
+Today is yours to relax and explore the resort area of Kailua, situated in between Kailua Bay and the dormant Hualalai Volcano.
+Kailua is rich in Hawaiian history, and features the historic Hulihe’e Palace, a former vacation home of the Hawaiian Royal Family, and Ahu’ena Heiau, the well-restored personal temple of King Kamehemeha the Great.
 This area is also known for growing the famous Kona coffee, one of the most sought-after coffees in the world.

 Morning transfer to Kona International Airport for the flight to the “Garden Isle” of Kauai.
 Drive along the scenic southern shore via Poipu Beach to Waimea, once the Polynesian capital of Kauai and the site where Captain Cook landed on the islands in 1778.
 Sightseeing highlights include WAIMEA CANYON, known as the “Grand Canyon of the Pacific,” the lush and fertile Hanapepe Valley, and a photo stop at SPOUTING HORN, a dramatic blowhole on the ocean’s edge.
 Later, arrive at your oceanside hotel in Kapa’a.